bukurt/argocd/README.md

 # If you are running locally, create a cluster before with minikube.
 # minikube start --memory 8192 --cpus 2
+# minikube addons enable metrics-server

 ./install.sh

-# If you are running locally, enable the metric server for the HPAs be able to run and create the tunnel.
+# If you are running locally, enable the tunnel.
-# minikube addons enable metrics-server
 # minikube tunnel
 ```